nazdridoy/ngpt/docs/configuration.md

 - `-c, --code`: Generate code.
   - `--language <lang>`: Specify the programming language for code generation (e.g., `python`, `javascript`, default: `python`).
 - `-t, --text`: Use a multiline editor for input.
+- `--stdin`: Read from stdin and use content in your prompt with {} placeholder.
 - `--no-stream`: Disable streaming output.
 - `--prettify`: Enable formatted markdown/code output (disables streaming).
   - `--renderer <name>`: Choose the renderer (`auto`, `rich`, `glow`).